stestet/cableway-backend/README.md

 Das ist das Bastelprojekt für meinen Sohn bei dem es um die Fernsteuerung seiner Holzspielzeug-Seilbahn geht.
 Die Holzspielzeug-Seilbahn hat 2 Kabinen bei welchen das Zugseil 'bergseitig' via 2 Rollen umgelenkt wird.
 Via dieser Rollen kann die Seilbahn manuell angetrieben werden.
-Eine dieser Rolle wird neu durch 1 Gleichstrommotor-getriebenes Exemplare ersetzt.
+Eine dieser Rolle wird neu durch ein Gleichstrommotor-getriebenes Exemplar ersetzt.

 This is the tinkering project for my son which is about the remote control of his wooden toy cableway.
 The wooden toy cableway has 2 cabins with which the pull cable is deflected 'uphill' via 2 pulleys.
 The cableway can be driven manually via these pulleys.
-One of these pulleys is now replaced by 1 DC motor-driven model.
+One of these pulleys is now replaced by a DC motor-driven model.

 Was braucht's / What's it take: